CoderDennis/elm-date-extra/README.md

-# Date Extra Package
+# Time Format Package

 ### Introduction

-An Elm language package for formatting dates and times.
+An Elm language package for formatting dates and times with support for internationalization.

 See bottom of this document for important history notes.